NakshaHive/Coffee_Yield_Project/README.md

-# Coffee_Yield_Project
+# Coffee Yield Analysis Project
-Analysis of coffee yield vs rainfall and temperature.
+Analyzing the effect of rainfall and temperature on coffee yield.
+Author: Naksha Bojamma